BGforgeNet/f2rp-walkthrough/content/docs/san-francisco.md

 The treasure is all on the 1st and 3rd floors.
 On the third floor there is a guard, but you can tell him you are there to take over his shift and he will leave (speech roll, 70-80% should do it).
 (Talk to the robed guy on floor one so you have his name to bluff the guard with.)
 You can then loot the room in peace if you want.
 To open the three safes on the 3rd floor you need lockpick over 100% to have any kind of chance.
 Electronic lockpicks will reduce the requirement somewhat.
 Apparently they are explosion proof.

-(I never join the Hubologists, and since you don't receive any experience for finding this place, killing the guards is good for 350xp each.)
+(I never join the Hubologists, and since you don't receive any experience for finding this place, killing the guards is good for 350 XP each.)

 **Hubologist Stash Loot:**